Pete-Fowler/pong/README.md

 # Summary
-This is a console pong game written in C#.
-The ball increases speed with each hit, and the ball angle
+This is a console Pong game written in C#.
+The ball increases speed with each hit, and the ball angle changes depending on where it contacts a paddle.